GoodPie/cross-stitch-up/README.md

 # Cross Stitch-up

 A collection of free tools to help you work with cross stitch patterns.
-Built with Next.js 16 and designed with privacy in mind—all processing happens in your browser.
+Built with Next.js 16 and designed for performance and reliability.

 ## Features